VikashChoudahry/progressive-web-app/README.md

 This app is created for learning purpose with live example to know how progressive web application basically works.

-In this app, I have used `newsapi.org` API key to access consume their API.
+In this app, I have used `newsapi.org` API key to consume their API.

 # Pre-requisite(s)
 1. Create an account in newsapi.org. *Note: * In-case you want to use your own generated API key.